sirthxalot/laravel-parse/readme.md

 ### Step-03: Setup Parse Driver

-You can set your credentials and configuration whether in the `config/parse.php`, or in your `.env` file:
+You can set your credentials and configuration in your `.env` file:

 ```yaml
 PARSE_APP_ID="your-app-id"